11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Casablanca

-After breakfast, we will take you to Mohamed V airport to connect with your international flight to your next destination.
+After breakfast, we will transfer you to Mohammed V International Airport to connect with your international flight to your next destination.

 3 hours Admission ticket free